 Just as you can pair different types of extreme close-ups for effectiveness, you can also strategically trick the viewer into ignoring things by revealing less important information in a more dramatic way.

-Let’s look at some examples from Minority Report.
+Let’s look at some examples from Minority Report, one of the best action movies, and this rather tense sequence.

 Just as the robots begin to leave, an air bubble escapes from his nose.
 As the bubble reaches the surface, we see this shot…

-By framing the bubble so tight, and allowing us to see the detail we not only get a heightened sense of anticipation but also a sort of tactile feeling that makes the viewer almost sense that the bubble is about to pop.
+By framing the bubble so tight, we not only get a heightened sense of anticipation but also a sort of tactile feeling that makes the viewer almost sense that the bubble is about to pop.

 Watch the scene in full below: